Outside Shop—Our Favorite Gear Under $50

 These are our favorite pieces that won’t break the bank

-There are a lot of sweet perks that come with Outside+, the membership program we launched this summer.
-But during this holiday season, we’re particularly excited about our brand-new Outside Shop, a place to browse all of the best gear we’ve tested and reviewed in the field.
-New and existing Outside+ members receive a $50 credit (see program terms) to the store, and we’ve rounded up our favorite bang-for-your-buck items under $50.
+There are a lot of sweet perks that come with Outside+, the membership program we launched last summer.
+But this season, we’re particularly excited about the Outside Shop, a place to browse all of the best gear we’ve tested and reviewed in the field.
+New and existing Outside+ members receive 10 percent off at the store, and we’ve rounded up our favorite bang-for-your-buck items under $50.
 Happy shopping.

 Kelty Bestie Blanket ($25)